Laserfiche Solution Contributed By: Joe Rocko, Director of Residential and Community Services, New Beginning Children’s Homes

 An Arkansas Department of Human Services (DHS) caseworker fills out a referral form, with the basic information about the children who need to be placed in a home.

-Once this form is completed, an email is sent the executive director and director of residential and community services for review.
+Once this form is completed, an email is sent to the executive director and director of residential and community services for review.
 The directors review the file and determine if there is an opening that would suit the children.
 If the referral is approved, the director enters the name and email address of the home in the form.

 The home then gets an email stating they are receiving a child, with the filled out referral form attached.
 The DHS caseworker also receives an email with a link to the intake packet.